• Skip to primary navigation

 Carrot Ginger Soup (Vegan, Dairy-Free, Paleo)

 This carrot ginger soup is full of bold flavors.
 It is creamy (yet dairy-free and vegan), satisfying, and so delicious!
 I'll share with you the secret that makes this carrot ginger soup stand out from the rest.
-And, no need to give up your healthy eating ways, this carrot ginger soup is gluten-free, paleo and whole 30 compliant.
+And there is no need to give up your healthy eating ways; this carrot ginger soup is gluten-free, paleo, and whole 30 compliant.

 I enjoy exploring new recipes and techniques, and occasionally, feel like a mad scientist in the kitchen.
 Sometimes these cooking experiments turn into a bust.
 Other times, it's exhilarating watching the magic happen, and the flavors blending into tasty and mouthwatering dishes.
 This vegan carrot ginger soup was one of those instant winners—spoonful after spoonful of delicious layers.